lookit/lookit-docs/docs/source/faq.rst

 -  The sitewide registration and demographic forms are currently in English only, although setup for translation of these common elements is underway via ManyBabies-AtHome!
 If you're interested in testing in a particular language, please reach out to their translation group to see if you can contribute.
+This will help other people who want to test in your language, too!

--  You’ll need to translate the standard Lookit consent form to the language you want to use, get the translation approved by your IRB, and make the translation available to other researchers who might want to use it.
+-  You'll likely need to write a translation file for your language for the components in the studies - e.g., consent, setup.
+Once that's available, you can specify a language for your study and any hard-coded text will be translated.
+(See :ref:`elf-translations`.)

 -  We haven’t currently set up to flag which language a study is in and let participants filter (or get the right version of a study) by language.
 So non-English studies in general will usually to be set up as “non-discoverable” - not listed on lookit.mit.edu/studies, just accessible by direct link - to avoid confusion.

 -  You will need to handle any tech support for your participants directly, or translate for us.

 -  You will still need to get peer feedback from someone outside your research group on your study setup - this is especially important as we may not be able to tell much about the tone and clarity of your